Effective bias expansion for circumventing 21 cm foregrounds: Setup and mock fields

 After generating the fields with \texttt{21cmFAST}, we remove modes that we assume are contaminated by foregrounds using the cuts described in Section~\ref{sec:recon}.
 For the ``flat" and ``isotropic" foregrounds, we use $k_\mathrm{cut} = 0.15$ Mpc$^{-1}$.
 The number of modes left uncontaminated by foregrounds is given in the second column of Table~\ref{tab:modes}; the maximum number of modes is $134^3 = 2,406,104$.

 To evaluate the expression in Eq.~\eqref{eqn:estimator}, we first filter the nonlinear small scales from the tracer field.
 As above, we denote the smoothed tracer field by $\delta_\mathrm{NL}^W$.
 We calculate the wavenumber cutoff $k_\mathrm{NL}$ for this filter by smoothing $\delta_\mathrm{NL}$ with a Gaussian window function on increasingly large length scales until the largest overdensity is less than 0.8; the value of $k_\mathrm{NL}$ is not particularly sensitive to the choice of value that we use for largest overdensity or the choice of window function~\cite{Qin:2022xho}.
 For the \texttt{21cmFAST} realization used in this work, we find that the nonlinear scale is approximately $k_\mathrm{NL} = 0.4$ cMpc$^{-1}$ at z=8.5.
 The third column of Table~\ref{tab:modes} shows the number of uncontaminated modes that are in the perturbative regime, i.e. with $k < k_\mathrm{NL}$.
+We note that we have chosen the resolution of our \texttt{21cmFAST} simulation to sample up to a scale that is twice as large as the nonlinear scale (i.e., $k_\mathrm{max}\sim 0.8\ \mathrm{cMpc^{-1}}$ for our simulation).
 To evaluate the total power spectra in Eq.~\eqref{eqn:da_and_db}, we use the \texttt{CAMB} Boltzmann code~\cite{2011ascl.soft02026L}.